 - interesting case studies that can be replicated at other institutions

-- lessons learned that can help your colleagues implement and optimize performance measurement at a more strategic level but also on a day to day basis
+- lessons learned that can help your colleagues implement and optimize their content strategy at a more strategic level but also on a day to day basis

-- advanced how-tos on new features of analytics and measurement tools that make you save time.
+- advanced how-tos on content tools that make you save time.

 Why present at Higher Ed Experts Conferences?
 Keynote-size audiences!